 The Science Challenge consists of two categories: School Students and Imperial College Students.
-We're proud to announce that this year the competition will be opened to all Imperial undergraduates.
+We're proud to announce that this year the competition will be opened to all Imperial undergraduates and Master's students.
 We would love to receive an entry from you if you are

 - A school student in your last four years of secondary education (Equivalent to UK year 10 - 13).

-- Currently enrolled as an Imperial College undergraduate student.
+- Currently enrolled as an Imperial College undergraduate student or Master's student.

 Note: This is an individual competition so we will not be accepting team entries this year

 In our Eligibility Information Document, you can find out accepted entry formats as well as terms and conditions.

 "Science does not exist in a vacuum and science communication allows the translating of knowledge to different fields in order for it to be applicable in our daily lives." - Science Challenge Participant 2021/22

 What will I have to do?

 That is a great question, we're glad you asked!
 The competition involves producing a short piece of fun and engaging science communication that someone without a scientific background can not only understand but enjoy!